alekzanderx1/DistanceCalc/README.md

 4. In Project settings, create new environment variable `GMAPS_API_KEY` with value as API key obtained above

-> The Flask app should should be deployed automatically and public link avilable for you to use
+> The Flask app should should be deployed automatically and public link available for you to use

----

-As we can see, with the code already in place, setup should not take more than 10 minutes, demostrating how easy it is to host your own web app online.
-Moreover, as you push new changes, the app will be automatically redeployed with the new changes.